H-ZeX/FTP-Implement/README.md

   StressTest.HangTime=1000
   Tester.TesterServerAddress=127.0.0.1
   Tester.ServerPort=8001
+  # The username of account in your OS
   Tester.UserName=
+  # The password of account in your OS
   Tester.Password=
   # These dir MUST NOT exist, MUST be absoute path
   # this is the list of dirs that split by comma